marcinbojko/trivy/README.md

 ## Dependencies

-Due to proper usage and DB update, package `git` is required.
+Due to proper usage and DB update, package `git` is required, minimal dependency version is `2.17.0`

 ## Changelog

+### 2019-06-07 Build 0.1.2

+* version 0.1.2

 ### 2019-05-27 Build 0.1.1